hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 HotRod implements two locking modes: FOR UPDATE and FOR SHARE.

-- FOR SHARE (applied using `.forShare()`) obtains locks for UPDATE and DELETE operations on the data, while allowing other FOR SHARE selects to run concurrently.
+- **FOR SHARE** (applied using `.forShare()`) obtains locks for UPDATE and DELETE operations on the data, while allowing other FOR SHARE selects to run concurrently.
-- FOR UPDATE (applied using `.forUpdate()`) obtains locks for SELECT, UPDATE and DELETE operations on the data.
+- **FOR UPDATE** (applied using `.forUpdate()`) obtains locks for SELECT, UPDATE and DELETE operations on the data.
 FOR UPDATE are fully exclusive.

-The locking modes supported in each database are:
+The locking modes supported by each database are:

 | Database   | FOR UPDATE | FOR SHARE |
 | ---------- |:----------:|:---------:|